 While the breed’s size significantly affects the number of puppies, there are other factors at play, too.
 It is impossible to tell how many puppies a dog might have until she gets further into her pregnancy.
 These characteristics may help you make a good guess, however.

 The Female’s Size

-If your dog is larger, she may end up having a larger litter, or she might not.
-While size is an accurate way to determine a dog’s potential litter size, other factors are also at play.
+If your dog is larger, she may have a larger litter, or she might not.
+While the size accurately determines a dog’s potential litter size, other factors are also at play.

 The Female’s Health

 Unhealthy dogs often won’t be able to grow as many healthy puppies.
 Many puppies may stop growing early on and be miscarried or reabsorbed by the mother’s body.
 This will reduce the overall size of the litter.

 The mother doesn’t necessarily have to be blatantly unhealthy, either.
 Even if you feed her excellent food and take care of her, underlying health problems can cause puppies to perish before they are fully developed.
 Diabetes is an excellent example of this.
 It can go unnoticed when it isn’t severe, and the dog likely won’t show any signs.